 As well as Diamond access through a call for proposals, some instruments at Diamond also accept proposals at any time for Rapid Access.
-We are active members of iNEXT and CALIPSOplus for EU Users.
+We are active members of iNEXT and CALIPSOplus for EU Users (see guidance on what acknowledgements needs to be included in publications here).
 We have additional advice for members of the EU Structural Biology community here.

 All the above routes of access to Diamond will be peer reviewed and accepted on their scientific merit.
 If access is awarded, it is expected that the results will be published.
 If you do not wish to publish your results, please approach our Industrial Liaison Office who offer a wide range of services to meet your research needs.

 The Principal Investigator (PI) for a proposal must provide and ORCID ID in their registration details, and must have the status of Research Fellow or Academic Staff in UAS.
 Additionally all Diamond scientists including PDRAs and Support Scientists can apply as PI's providing they have the agreement of their PBS.

 Following the failure of a cryostat compressor to the Wiggler in May, and the subsequent second failure of a different compressor in September, the Wiggler will be down until at least November.